 Since 1991, the need for eviction prevention services for working poor families remains constant.
 The Bridge Fund of Westchester works assiduously to develop new sources of funding every year to ensure every single one of our eligible clients seeking financial assistance is able to do so.
 It is not uncommon for a foundation to eventually pivot toward other programs and initiatives after funding a non-profit, despite impeccable program performance.
 This last year, the New York Community Trust that funded the Bridge Fund since the 9/11 tragedy has finally expired while acknowledging the great work we have performed in that time span.
 Despite the loss, we have brought on new funders such as the London Stock Exchange Foundation and Charles Frueauff Foundation, but still face a deficit given the scope of funding NY Community Trust provided.
 Additionally, we must rely on networking from other providers including the Westchester DSS to fully fund a

 rental arrears request.

-We’re requesting $12,500 to assist 36 White Plains individual clients

-The Public Hearing concluded at 8:32pm.
+We’re requesting $12,500 to assist 36 White Plains individual clienThe Public Hearing concluded at 8:32pm.

 Respectfully submitted,

 Corina Peralta

 CD Assistant